 We are doing the best we can

 You can point the finger if you like.
-Another facet of human behaviour is that we love to do that.
+Another facet of human behavior is that we love to do that.
 You can pretty well predict that, in a crisis, any question that starts with “Why…?” is NOT going to produce useful information.
 It implies deficiency or blame, and will just elicit defensiveness or platitudes.

 We are better than that.
 We are doing the best we can in a new and scary situation because by-and-large we are good at pulling ourselves up and pulling together.

 I think we need to champion that.
-We should celebrate our successes, even the mundane little ones, and to get on with supporting and inspiring each other.
+We should celebrate our successes, even the mundane little ones, and get on with supporting and inspiring each other.
 Clever predictions from pundits and experts about ‘what could go wrong’ don’t help.